Re4son/RPi-Tweaks/pitail/README.md

 I advise to disable the avahi-daemon service after the initial setup (systemctl disable avahi-daemon).

 #### To configure Bluetooth tethering:
-Place a "**_pitailbt.cfg_**" file in /boot with a 4 digit bluetooth PIN.
+Place a "**_pitailbt.cfg_**" file in /boot with mac address PIN pairs of authorised devices.
 Use this pin to pair your smartphone to the pi within 3 minutes of booting up.
 NOTE: Bluetooth pan will not be started if this ile doesn't exist, so if you don't want to pait via bluetooth: delete this file.

 #### To install the service: